syncfusion-content/uwp-docs/uwp/DataGrid/Summaries.md

 ### Displaying column summary with title

-You can display summary information along with title by setting [GridSummaryRow.ShowSummaryInRow](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) to `false` and setting the `GridSummaryRow.TitleColumnCount` for how many columns should be shows title and other defined columns shows summary columns.
+You can display summary information with title by setting [GridSummaryRow.ShowSummaryInRow](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) to `false` and setting the `GridSummaryRow.TitleColumnCount` for how many columns should be shows title and other defined columns shows summary columns.

 Refer [Defining summary for column](#defining-summary-for-column) section to know more about how to defining summary columns.